4d/4d-for-ios/website/translated_docs/pt/Actions-DefineFirstAction.md

 ```

-Build and Run your app!
+Criar e Executar seu app!
 You will find a new **generic button** in the navigation bar of your Lisform.
 Click on it to trigger the **Postpone All** action.

 ![Final result Postponed Action](assets/en/actions/ListForm-table-action-tableview-tuto.png)

-## Where to Go From Here?
+## O que fazer agora?

 Parabéns!
 You've just added 2 actions to your iOS app.
 You are now able to add all actions you need to your Tasks app!